 As a Hip-Hop artist, I’m concerned with the reestablishment of black dynasties.
 I am not overly courageous about becoming a diamond or gold dealer.
 Instead, I seek to improve global opportunities for African and West Indian markets.
 From Sierra Leone’s point of view, I want to import many diamond polishing companies into the country.
 I would like to promote a national and local market for the Sierra Leoneans and their conglomerate of corporations to fully capitalized on.

 Do you know that Russia is the most significant producer of diamonds in the world?
 Canada also plays a vital role in the world diamond market.
 Yesterday, I was fortunate to attend a highly secured and honored meeting at the Antwerp World Diamond Center.
-This place is known as the most super diamond market in the world since 1447.
+The world knows this place as the most superb diamond market since 1447.
 Every day, more than 200 million euros of diamonds passes through this historic and fundamental market.